Vvaradinov/evmos-erc20/README.md

 ```

 Now that we have the addresses in hex format we can use the client functions to transfer some **VLAD** tokens to `nick_valdiator`.
-But before that let's make sure that `vlad_validator` really has a healthy balance.
+But before that let's make sure that `vlad_validator` indeed has a balance larger than 0.

-In your terminal execute the following command making sure to replace with your own address:
+In your terminal execute the following command making sure to replace `erc2-contract-address` and `user-hex-address`
+with your own:

 `go run main.go balanceOf erc20-contract-address user-hex-address`